-The biggest chateau in the Loire Valley and the most magnificent!
-The Chateau de Chambord was created by King Francois I in 1519 for the purpose of being a hunting lodge (and to impress foreign dignitaries).
+As the biggest château in France, and the most magnificent, it was constructed by King Francois I in 1519 as a purpose-built hunting lodge (and to impress foreign dignitaries).

-The Chateau de Chambord is our favorite castle and the best chateau in the Loire Valley.
-I'm sure it will impress every single one of you!
+We’re sure it will impress every single one of you!

 2. Château de Chenonceau

-Created in the early 1500’s by Thomas Bohier, the chateau is now a historical site, which greets its visitors every day with floral arrangements from the castles onsite floral workshop.
+Built in the early 1500s by Thomas Bohier, the château is now a historical site, which greets its visitors every day with floral arrangements from the castle’s on-site floral workshop.

 3. Château de Chaumont-sur-Loire

-The art gallery in the loft shows how the non-accessible areas look like, and the archived pepperpot riding school is a stunning piece of engineering.
+The art gallery in the loft shows what the non-accessible areas look like, and the pepperpot riding school is a stunning piece of engineering for its time.